 6) You've noticed issues with your current marketing campaigns

-The ‘stab in the dark’ approach of traditional marketing comes with a number of drawbacks.
-Firstly, it can be difficult to track the success of these types of campaigns.
-As well as this, the broader nature of traditional marketing may not be providing you with the ROI you’re hoping for.
+Firstly, it can be challenging to track the success of these types of campaigns.
+As well as this, the broader nature of traditional marketing may not be providing you with the ROI you're hoping for.

-Marketing automation systems come with built-in reporting and analytics.
-You can gain insight into how well your campaigns are doing, who they’re reaching and who’s interacting with them.
-The software also allows you to use segmentation and targeting to ensure your marketing is reaching the right people.
+The software also allows you to use segmentation and targeting to ensure your marketing reaches the right people.

 7) You want to work harder on customer retention